The Polystyrene Problem

 Polystyrene (#6) is one of the most common types of plastic waste found on construction sites.
-Recent research by EIC found that approximately 8% (by weight) of the total plastic waste from an average construction site in Auckland is polystyrene.
+Recent research by EIC found that approximately 8% (by weight) of the total plastic waste from an average construction site in Auckland is polystyrene (EPS).

 What it isn’t